molikkidd/momazon/README.md

         from "@heroicons/react/outline"
 ```

-`7` then add your `SearchIcon` to the search div and style with tailwind.
+`7` then add your `SearchIcon` to the search div.
+Use `hidden` to hide the search bar on small screens and show when adjusting to larger screens with flexbox

+`8` Add tailwind styling to input box

 ```js
   {/* search bar */}